H4HWV2011/msjarvis-public-docs/thesis/35-swarm-functions-and-eternal-watchdogs.md

 ## 35.2 Dual Blood-Brain Barrier Architecture

-As of ★ April 4, 2026 (104 containers, zero exposed ports), two BBB containers are confirmed running simultaneously.
-Their roles are distinct and complementary; they must not be conflated.
+As of April 4, 2026 (104 containers, zero exposed ports), two BBB containers are confirmed running simultaneously.
+Their roles are distinct and complementary and must not be conflated.

 ### jarvis-blood-brain-barrier (port 8016) — Primary, Judge Pipeline Output Guard

 `jarvis-blood-brain-barrier` at `127.0.0.1:8016` is the primary, architecturally authoritative BBB.
 It serves two roles in the 9-phase production pipeline:

-- **Phase 1.4 — input stack**: All **six filters** active: **EthicalFilter, SpiritualFilter, SafetyMonitor, ThreatDetection, steganography_filter, truth_verification**. (`zero_width_homoglyph_structural_v1`, `confidence: 1.0`, confirmed March 21.)
+- **Phase 1.4 — input stack:** All six filters active: EthicalFilter, SpiritualFilter, SafetyMonitor, ThreatDetection, steganography_filter, truth_verification. (`zero_width_homoglyph_structural_v1`, `confidence: 1.0`, confirmed March 21.)
 Every request passes through this gate before reaching psychological assessment or LLM synthesis.
   - ★ **April 4, 2026 EthicalFilter fix:** Correct endpoint is `/filter` (not `/check`).
 Correct body fields are `content` and `actor_role`.
 Correct response field is `content_approved` (not `ethical_score`).
 This is the verified integration pattern.
-- **Phase 4.5 — output guard**: After the 22-model ensemble and DGM cascade, `apply_output_guards_async` posts the full judge verdict dict to `jarvis-blood-brain-barrier:8016/output_guard` (integrated March 18, 2026, 8.0s timeout, fail-open on HTTP 500). **Phase 4.5 BBB output is currently in log+passthrough mode (commit 18b8ddac, March 22, 2026), pending output threshold recalibration.**
+- **Phase 4.5 — output guard:** After the 22-model ensemble and DGM cascade, `apply_output_guards_async` posts the full judge verdict dict to `jarvis-blood-brain-barrier:8016/output_guard` (integrated March 18, 2026, 8.0s timeout, fail-open on HTTP 500).
+Phase 4.5 is currently in log+passthrough mode (commit 18b8ddac, March 22, 2026), pending output threshold recalibration.

-★ **Durable audit trail confirmed April 4:** All Phase 1.4 filter events and Phase 4.5 output guard events are persistently logged at `jarvis-memory:8056` — gate decisions survive container restarts and are independently queryable for governance accountability.
+★ All Phase 1.4 filter events and Phase 4.5 output guard events are persistently logged at `jarvis-memory:8056` — gate decisions survive container restarts and are independently queryable for governance accountability.

 ### nbb_blood_brain_barrier (port 8301) — NBB-Internal Neurobiological Variant

 `nbb_blood_brain_barrier` at `127.0.0.1:8301` is the NBB-internal neurobiological variant.
-It operates on the **Phase 1 / NBB subconscious pathway**.
-It does **not** receive the judge pipeline verdict dict, does **not** set `bbb_checked: true` in the main UltimateResponse, and does **not** replace `jarvis-blood-brain-barrier:8016`.
+It operates on the Phase 1 / NBB subconscious pathway.
+It does not receive the judge pipeline verdict dict, does not set `bbb_checked: true` in the main UltimateResponse, and does not replace `jarvis-blood-brain-barrier:8016`.

 ```
 ┌──────────────────────────────────────────────────────┐